HydroProtocol/hydro-scaffold-dex/README.md

 ---

-[Hydro Protocol](https://hydroprotocol.io) is an open source toolkit for building decentralized exchanges,
+[Hydro Protocol](https://hydroprotocol.io) is an open source toolkit for building decentralized exchanges and DeFi applications on Ethereum.
+Checkout the [developer documentation](https://hydroprotocol.io/docs/overview/getting-started.html) for more details.

-More detailed information can be found in our [developer documentation](https://hydroprotocol.io/docs/overview/getting-started.html).

 ---